 Humboldt Spay/Neuter Clinic offers basic health care for your family pet.
 These services are only offered to pets that have already been spayed or neutered (must have proof).
 An appointment is required.
 Please call (707)442-7729 to schedule an appointment.

-Wellness Care: Offered to low-income families (proof required), these exams are designed to support overall wellness.
+Wellness Care: Offered to low-income families & students (proof required), these exams are designed to support overall wellness.
 Perfect for continuing flea/tick prevention, heartworm prevention, new puppy or kitten first exams, treatments for basic illnesses and much more.

-Basic Illness treatment: Offered to low-income families (proof required), these treatments paired with an exam are designed to support treatment for basic illnesses, like rashes, skin irritation, allergies, abscesses, UTI and other non-life threatening aliments.
+Basic Illness treatment: Offered to low-income families & students (proof required), these treatments paired with an exam are designed to support treatment for basic illnesses, like rashes, skin irritation, allergies, abscesses, UTI and other non-life threatening aliments.

 Prices for treatments will vary.